TheMegamind/PurpleAir/README.md

 | **CF = 1**    | Indoor sensors                 | A factory “no-correction/wet” value.
 High-bias outdoors, but suitable indoors (no humidity correction needed).                            |
 | **None**      | Raw data use                   | Reports the uncorrected sensor value exactly as measured.
 Most users shouldn’t choose this.
 Used for research or custom processing.       |

 ---

+### 🔑 API Key Notes
+Your API key is stored securely by Home Assistant.
+No YAML or secrets file configuration is required.

+---